Introduction: Scrabble Tile Ornaments

 Step 3: Make the Cuts

 Cut the trays with some kind of saw.
-I used my husband's power miter saw.
+I used a power miter saw.
 Watch your fingers!
 You should hold the piece in place with another stick or something, so you don't have to have your fingers anywhere near the blade.

 Step 4: Sand